Sweet Afton

 The Burns Cairn in Glen Afton; the inscription on the cairn says "Flow Gently Sweet Afton.
 Robert Burns 1759 - 1796.
 Erected by New Cumnock Burns Club (500) to mark its golden jubilee 1973."

 "Sweet Afton" is a lyrical poem describing the Afton Water in Ayrshire, Scotland.
 It was written by Robert Burns in 1791.
-The poem was first published as a song in the Scots Musical Museum (1787-1803) and this is the best known version as sung throughout Scotland.
-The poem is also known as a song set to music in 1837 in the USA by Jonathan E. Spilman; however, this is not the melody sung in Scotland.
+The poem was first published as a song in the Scots Musical Museum (1787–1803) and this is the best known version as sung throughout Scotland.
+The poem is also known as a song set to music in 1837 in the US by Jonathan E. Spilman; however, this is not the melody sung in Scotland.

 "Sweet Afton" contains a number of monosyllables, which contribute to a gentle, soothing rhythm.
 It can be seen as a hymn for peace.
 The poem is in the metre 11 - 11 - 11- 11.
 The University of South Carolina uses the 1837 Spilman melody for their alma mater, "We Hail Thee Carolina".